1 O What the Blessings of the Man

 lips full of flatteries;

-the tongue that set• self to speak
+the tongue that sets itself to speak

 things of a mighty sound.